 Clare Weiss Emerging Artist Award

 Clare Weiss (1966-2010) was the Public Art Curator for New York City’s Department of Parks & Recreation.
 During her tenure she curated more than 100 outdoor public art installations throughout the city and organized complex, thought-provoking and visually compelling thematic exhibitions for the Arsenal Gallery.
 Clare’s passion, humanity, energy, courage, and collaborative zeal were valued by all who knew her.

-The Clare Weiss Emerging Artist Award will be granted annually to one emerging artist who submits the most compelling proposal for an outdoor sculpture in a New York City park.
+The Clare Weiss Emerging Artist Award is granted annually to one emerging artist who submits the most compelling proposal for an outdoor sculpture in a New York City park.
 The location changes annually and is determined based on the site’s visibility and proximity within a neighborhood underserved by public art.